dpa99c/cordova-custom-config/README.md

 #### XPath preferences

-As of `cordova-custom-config@1.1.8`, Android manifest preferences are set by using XPaths in the preference name to define which element attribute the value should be applied to.
+Android manifest preferences are set by using XPaths in the preference name to define which element attribute the value should be applied to.

 The preference name should be prefixed with `android-manifest` then follow with an XPath which specifies the element and attribute to apple the value to.